3 Types of ADHD Explained: Inattentive, Hyperactive-Impulsive, and Combined-Type ADHD traits in Adults

 5–7% of children

-Boys and individuals assigned male at birth (AMAB) are more likely to be diagnosed with ADHD, but this may be due to biases in the early diagnostic research and process.
+Boys and individuals assigned male at birth (AMAB) are more likely to be diagnosed with ADHD, often due to presenting with visible hyperactivity.

-Boys often present with more overt hyperactive symptoms, leading to earlier diagnoses.
-In contrast, girls and non-binary individuals may be underdiagnosed, as their symptoms can be less obvious and are often masked until adulthood.
+In contrast, girls, women, and AFAB individuals are frequently underdiagnosed, as their traits can be less obvious and are often masked until adulthood.

 Forgetfulness